Robots.txt Setup and Analysis: All You Need to Know

 <meta name=“robots” content=“noindex”>

 You can also utilize the X-Robots-Tag in the site’s configuration file to further limit page indexing.
-By specifying the URL of a page in the X-Robots-Tag, webmasters can directly communicate to search engine bots that the page’s content should not be indexed.
-This method offers an additional layer of control and flexibility in managing indexing at a granular level.
+This method offers an additional layer of control and flexibility with managing indexing at a granular level.

-To learn more about this topic, make sure to read our complete guide on the robots meta tag and X-Robots-Tag.
+To learn more about this topic, read our complete guide on the robots meta tag and X-Robots-Tag.

 Pages and files that are usually closed off via robots.txt